Learning to Split: A Reinforcement-Learning-Guided Splitting Heuristic for Neural Network Verification: Introduction

-To address these limitations, we propose here a novel approach: we apply learning from demonstrations with a Double DQN to learn a state-conditioned, adaptive splitting policy.
-Rather than fixing a single heuristic a priori, we train an agent that selects the next split by maximizing an estimated action value at the current verifier state.
-Concretely, this design (i) mitigates heuristic selection bias by replacing a global, static rule with state-dependent splitting decisions learned from data; (ii) supports an evolving search dynamics by re-evaluating Q values at every node, allowing the preferred split to change as bounds and constraints evolve and as the Double DQN stabilizes and updates; and (iii) improves cross-query efficiency through demonstrations: search trajectories that yield good results on one query are often carried over to other, similar queries, typically reducing runtime.
+To address these limitations, we propose a novel approach: we use Double DQN with demonstrations (DQfD) to learn a state-conditioned, adaptive splitting policy.
+Rather than fixing a single heuristic a priori, we train an agent that selects the next split according to an estimated action value at the current verifier state.
+This enables state-dependent branching decisions, allows the preferred split to change as the search evolves, and exploits experience from related verification queries through demonstrations.

-We created a proof-of-concept implementation of our approach on top of the Marabou verifier~\cite{KaHuIbJuLaLiShThWuZeDiKoBa19}.
-We trained and evaluated a reinforcement learning splitting agent within the Marabou environment on the ACAS Xu family of benchmarks~\cite{KaBaDiJuKo17}, and two kinds of specifications: (i) the standard ACAS Xu safety properties~\cite{JuKoOw19}; and (ii) robustness queries, which require the network's predicted advisory to remain unchanged within an $\ell_\infty$ ball of radius~$\delta$ around a given input.
-We compared the agent against the static splitting heuristics supported by Marabou, on the same queries.
-The agent solved more instances and achieved lower average verification time, with the largest gains on the harder cases.
-Specifically, the average reduction in verification time ranged between 5.88\% and 56.20\%.
-We observed that the learned heuristic often aligned with the strongest hand-crafted heuristic when the latter was effective, but would sometimes diverge from it, performing more efficient splits.
-We believe that these results showcase the significant potential of our approach.
+To evaluate our approach, we implemented it on top of the Marabou solver~\cite{KaHuIbJuLaLiShThWuZeDiKoBa19}, and trained and evaluated the learned policy on the ACAS Xu benchmark family~\cite{KaBaDiJuKo17}.
+We considered both the standard ACAS Xu safety properties~\cite{JuKoOw19} and local robustness queries, requiring the predicted advisory to remain unchanged within an $\ell_\infty$ ball around a given input.
+Compared with Marabou's built-in splitting heuristics, our learned policy solved more instances and reduced average verification time, with improvements most evident on harder instances.
+Across the evaluated settings, the average time reduction ranged from 5.88\% to 56.20\%, highlighting the potential of learned branching for DNN verification.

-The rest of the paper is organized as follows. \Cref{sec:preliminaries} provides background on neural networks, their verification, and reinforcement learning.
+The rest of the paper is organized as follows. \Cref{sec:preliminaries} provides background on deep neural networks, their verification, and reinforcement learning.
 In \Cref{sec:methodology}, we present our methodology for learning adaptive splitting policies. \Cref{sec:results} reports on implementation details and experimental evaluation on safety and robustness benchmarks, followed by Section~\ref{sec:related_work} where we discuss related work.
 Finally, Section~\ref{sec:conclusion_and_future_work} concludes and outlines directions for future work.